programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 You are interested in what topics were discussed by the labour statisticians.
 For this purpose you would like to analyze all available documents of this conference using Topic Modelling.
 This assumes that all documents are available in plain text.

 First you will get an overview of our corpus.
 Large databases can create a false impression of evidence.
 Therefore, the documents must be subjected to a qualitative analysis.
 For this you will use scientific methods such as [source criticism](https://en.wikipedia.org/wiki/Source_criticism).
 All documents are written in English and are set in the same font. `ILO-SR_N1_engl.pdf`, `ILO-SR_N2_engl.pdf`, `ILO-SR_N3_engl.pdf` and `ILO-SR_N4_engl.pdf` are part of the same series.
-In addition, you note that that the `ILO-SR_N2_engl.pdf` file does not contain any embedded text.
+In addition, you note that the `ILO-SR_N2_engl.pdf` file does not contain any embedded text.
 You also note that `23B09_5_engl.pdf` contains images.
 One of these images contains a text.[^2]

 1. You will recognize the text of `ILO-SR_N2_engl.pdf`.
 2. You will extract the text from all PDF files.
 3. You will extract images from `23B09_5_engl.pdf`.
-4. Purely for illustrative purposes –, you will combine different images and documents into a single PDF document.
+4. Purely for illustrative purposes, you will combine different images and documents into a single PDF document.
 This can be helpful if the scanning process involves individual image files that are to be combined into a single document.
 5. You will analyze a lot of plain text files using Topic Modelling.

 ## Text recognition in PDF files